School Crossing Patrols

 About the School Crossing Patrol service

-Dorset currently funds 52 School Crossing Patrol sites and a further 5 sites are funded by local community sponsorship.
-We employ 52 permanent patrols and 15 relief patrols.
+Dorset County Council currently funds 51 School Crossing Patrol sites and a further 5 sites are funded by local community sponsorship.
+We employ 51 permanent patrols and 15 relief patrols.
 Relief patrols provide cover for the permanent patrols at times of sickness or emergency absence.

 School Crossing Patrols only operate during school term times and enjoy the same holidays as school children.

 School Crossing Patrol guidelines are available on request.
 Please contact the Road Safety Team to request a copy.

 For a list of sites where our School Crossing Patrols operate, see School Crossing Patrol sites by school (pdf, 16kb) (opens in a new window) .

 Any request for a new School Crossing Patrol location should be made in writing by the local school.
 Once a request is received, the appropriate road safety officer will conduct a survey at the requested site.
 The survey records the number of vehicles and pedestrians crossing during the busiest 30 minute period.
 The survey will determine whether the site meets with the national criteria adopted by Dorset County Council.